Lid Won’t Lock — Lid Switch Assembly Replacement on GE GTW720BSNWS

 Step 10: Restore Power and Water Supply

-Turn the hot and cold water shutoff valves back counterclockwise until they are fully open.
+Turn the hot and cold water shutoff valves back counterclockwise until they’re fully open.
 Return to the electrical outlet and plug the GE GTW720BSNWS back in.
 Listen for any audible clicks from the control board or motor as it powers up—this is normal.
 The machine is now ready for a test cycle.

 Step 11: Run a Test Cycle